-A pair of blue and gold FA-18s cruises along the coast, tracked by thousands of eyes.
+A pair of blue and gold F-18s cruise along the coast, tracked by thousands of eyes.
 Then, out of nowhere, SKREEEEEEEEEEEEEEEEEEESH!

 A Hornet streaks low overhead in an ambush/flyover at 700 mph — then a second flashes over from the blind side.
 It’s called the Sneak Pass — a flyby, buzz-the-tower fright-flight that surprises every time — even if you expect it.

-The Fleur-de-Lis, the Opposing Knife-Edge Pass, the Diamond Dirty Loop — these names are just part of the mind-blowing displays of choreographed precision flying the Navy flight demonstration team has perfected over the past 70 years.
+The Fleur-de-Lis, the Opposing Knife-Edge Pass, and the Diamond Dirty Loop — these names are just part of the mind-blowing displays of choreographed precision flying that Navy flight demonstration team has perfected over 70 years of flight demonstration.

 Every year, thousands migrate to Pensacola Beach to watch our hometown heroes perform with the beautiful Gulf of Mexico as a backdrop.

-So, naturally, you want to experience the Blue Angels Pensacola Beach Airshow when it takes to the skies on July 14.
+So, naturally, you’ll want to experience the Blue Angels at the Pensacola Beach Air Show when they take to the skies every July.

 But maybe you could use a few tips from air show vets so you can maximize the fun.